tolstokorov/tic-tac-toe-cli-game/README.md

-# CLI Tic Tac Toe Game
+# Tic Tac Toe CLI Game

 ## *written in the C programming language*
 ## *written in the beginning of summer 2018*

----

 This is my first program.
 It's really awful.
 Seriously.
 But I wrote it after 2 month of studying by *K&R book*.
 Now I don't use the C language in my work.